Where is the best place to go for weather in Britain?

 The wettest place.
 There is a west-east gradient, so the west tends to wetter than the east.
 Mountains are good too: try the Lake District, or southwest Scotland.
 The Western Isles rarely suffer from prolonged drought, either.
 The wettest place on average is Styhead Tarn (Cumbria), averaging 4,391 mm.
 The wettest place in England is in the hills of SW Cumbria; in Wales, it is in the NW, near Blaenau Ffestiniog (Gwynedd) and Capel Curig (Conwy), and in Scotland, somewhere around Ben Nevis.
 The wettest sizeable habitation is Seathwaite near Borrowdale in the Lake District (with 3,300 mm a year), and the wettest large city is probably Swansea.
 Among the larger English cities and towns, the rainiest places are Rochdale, Burnley, and Bolton; and in Scotland, Greenock, Paisley, and East Kilbride.

 Wind.
 Exposed headlands (particularly in the west) and mountains.

 So where would I live in Britain for the most interesting weather?
 Scotland is too cold in summer for my liking, and doesn't have enough thunderstorms.
 The east of Scotland has the further disadvantage of not having enough heavy rain.
 I am torn between two locations: Southampton and Cambridge.
 I've lived in both, and commend them to you for the weather: for summer heat, winter cold, drought, heavy rain, and thunder.

 And where is the least interesting?
-I have a sneaking suspicion that it's where I live right now.
+I have a sneaking suspicion that it's always where I live just now.